NanYoMy/ImageAbstraction/README.md

 Photometric similarity is used in the bilateral filtering process and can be easily obtained by taking the Euclidean distance between two L*a*b* colors.

+Two sliders allow the user to adjust the prominence of edges and the number of quantization bins.
+The user can choose to omit edges and quantization entirely by setting their respective sliders to their minimum and maximum value.

-All image processing is done on a background thread to ensure the user interface remains responsive at all times.
+All image processing is done on a seperate thread to ensure the user interface remains responsive at all times.

 References
 ==========